Adult Certificate Courses

 Upon completion of this certificate course the participants will be able to:

-• Identify the relationships between function, posture and movement components, and system integrities and impairments in individuals with neuromuscular disorders.
+• Compare and predict the interrelationships between function, posture and movement components, and system integrities and impairments in a variety of presentations of individuals with neuromuscular disorders.

-• Demonstrate effective NDT clinical reasoning and problem-solving, using assessment findings to develop realistic treatment plans.
+• Demonstrate and integrate effective NDT clinical reasoning and problem solving, using assessment findings to design sequenced, progressive and goal-oriented treatment plans.

-• Develop and implement therapeutic handling strategies that result in changes in the client, including improved sensorimotor performance, achievement of functional goals, and enhanced participation in meaningful activities.
+• Design, implement, model and adapt therapeutic handling strategies that address clients’ most significant impairments and result in sustainable changes in the client, including improved sensorimotor performance, achievement of functional goals, and enhanced participation in meaningful activities.

 +1 800-869-9295